Benjamin-Pong/Biomedical-Lay-Summarization-BioNLP2025/README.md

 # BioLaySumm 2025
 ## Lay Summarization of Biomedical Research Articles and Radiology Reports @ BioNLP Workshop, ACL 2025

 This repository presents Team MIRAGE's system submission for BiolaySumm Shared Task at the BioNLP Workshop, ACL 2025.
-The goal of this shared task is to push the boundaries of research on biomedical lay summarization.
+The goal of this projet is to summarize biomedical research articles in a form that is simple and digestible to a broader audience, through state-of-the-art Natural Language Processing techniques

+## System Overview

+1. Data Preprocessing and Extractive Summarization through Retrieval-based techniques: Methods to extract the more salient information from complex chunks of texts.
+2. Model fine-tuning: Use state-of-the-art NLP models for summarization.
+3. Post-processing: Definition-insertion through a medical ontology.
+4. Model Evaluation: Comprehensive evaluation using metrics for Relevance (ROUGE-1, ROUGE-2, ROUGE-L, BERTScore), Readability(Flesch-Kincaid Grade Level, Dale-Chall, Coleman-Liau Index) and Factuality (SummaC, AlignScore)

 ## Repo Structure
 Code in repository are meant to be executed using Google Colab, and requires minimally of 1 T4 GPU for inference.
 Fine-tuning requires minimally 1 L4 GPU.
 Code in `preprocessing_script` comes from CoLab notebooks and are meant to go through the datasets and extract the top 40 sentences based on different methods of evaluation.